ECCC-ASTD-MRD/librmn/src/fst/README.md

     class(fst_record), intent(inout) :: this !< fst_record instance.
 If must be a valid record already found in a file logical :: success end function read_metadata

+!> Delete a record from its file on disk
+!> Return .true. if we were able to delete the record, .false. otherwise function delete(this) result(success)
+    implicit none
+    class(fst_record), intent(inout) :: this !< fst_record instance, must be a valid record previously found in a file logical :: success end function delete

 !> Print all members of the given record struct
 !> Causes an update of the underlying C struct